 It sure is a disappointment to find out you aren’t perfect.

-I don’t know about you, but I have always enjoyed the fact that typically the spreadsheets of my life tie out.
+I don’t know about you, but I have always enjoyed the fact that typically the spreadsheets of my life tick and tie.
 I guess it goes with the territory of being a senior financial executive.
 Most things in our lives are measurable or can be forecast with some accuracy.

 Everything that is except for the people and companies we have to deal with when we are working, and especially late in our career.